Fog Island: Production

-The rights to the play on which the film was based had been sold by The New York World-Telegram for $30,000 dollars.
+The rights to the play on which the film was based had been sold by The New York World-Telegram for $30,000.
 But, this is highly suspect as it became a PRC Release and the studio would only give less than $200 to writers for the final script.
 The film's sets were designed by the art director Paul Palmentola.